surajrahade27/CampaignManagement/API_Contract.md

 ```
 **GET /orders**
 ----
-  Returns all users in the system.
+  Returns all campaigns in the system.
 * **URL Params**
   None
 * **Data Params**